 Costa Georgiadis, Reclaiming the Urban Commons, 2018

 The editors of this collection of stories, Nick Rose and Andrea Gaynor from the University of Western Australia, believe we’re in the midst of a fundamental shift in our relationships with our planet and each other.
 We need to transition from the environmental devastation we’ve created and move to regeneration and approaches that are mutually beneficial.
-Reclaiming the Urban Commons suggests that this change will begin with a deeper connection with the food we grow and eat.
+Reclaiming the Urban Commons suggests that this change will begin with a deeper connection to the food we grow and eat.

 The book is presented in 4 parts with several chapters in each section.
 It reflects on the past and present of urban food growing in Australia, and considers the urgency of initiating transformative practices in urban agriculture.

-Part 1 – Many Australians reflects the diversity that exists in current practices of urban and peri-urban edible gardening and agriculture in a selection of locations in Melbourne and Victoria.
+Part 1 – Many Australians reflects on the diversity that exists in current practices of urban and peri-urban edible gardening and agriculture in a selection of locations in Melbourne and Victoria.

 Part 2 – Permaculture, Sustainability and Resilient Urban Food Systems focuses on the important role that Permaculture plays in training and inspiring urban and peri-urban gardeners and farmers.
 This includes chapters written by well-known Permaculturists: